virtualstate/focus/README.md

 One way we can read this tree is as if each node was a parent to some children, if we need to access those same children's children, we just repeat the same process again, until we have explored the entire tree.

+To access a JSX node's children, use the `children` accessor

 ```typescript jsx
 const { children } = await import("@virtualstate/focus");